openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api/patterns-python-api.rst

    :language: cpp
    :fragment: [ov:create_simple_model_and_pattern]

-.. note:: We are using testing utilities in this article that just directly compare given sequences of nodes.
-In real-life everything is a little bit more complicated with many other things happening to find a pattern in a model, but we intentionally omit this details to focus on patterns and their functionality.
+.. note:: This example uses testing utilities that directly compare given sequences of nodes.
+In reality, the process of finding a pattern within a model is more complicated.
+However, to focus only on patterns and their functionality, these details are intentionally omitted.

-Our code already looks promissing, however in OpenVINO™ we usually don't create patterns using the same nodes we used for creating the model.
-Instead, we want to use so-called wrappers that provide us for additional functionality.
+Although the code is functional, in OpenVINO, patterns are typically not created using the same nodes as those used for creating the model.
+Instead, wrappers are preferred, providing additional functionality.
-For the given case we would probably use ``WrapType`` and the code would look as following:
+For the given case, ``WrapType`` is used and the code looks as following:

 .. doxygensnippet:: docs/snippets/ov_patterns.py
    :language: python